bruno185/Make-index-for-Apple-II-crossword-solver/readme.md

 Clic firt button to generate a WORDS file (16 chars for each word).
 Clic second button to create indexes.
 It can take some minutes.
 The progam might seem crashed, but it is not.
 Just wait.

 Then copy file to a ProDOS disk image (32 Mb) with CiderPress or AppleCommander.

+*.ind file don't need to be copied to the ProDOS disk image.
+You can delete them.
+They may be used in a future version.

 Important  : Index files end with Px (x being de nuber from 1 to 4).
 You must create 4 directories in ProDOS (P1 to P4) and copy the corresponding files.
 See disk image in Apple-II-crossword-solver disk image repository.

 ## Technics
 I use Delphi Community Edition, latest version.
+*.ind are uncompressed version of other files.
+Commpression is run lngth encoding.